jerydam/ITickecking/README.md

 Although we are using Nextjs13 we are using the "old" folder structure as long as the "app" structure is in experimental mode.
 We will add a `app-structure` branch as soon as its running more stable soon.

-## Learn More

-To learn more about Solana and Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.

-- [Solana Documentation](https://docs.solana.com/) - learn about Solana features.
-- [Anchor Language Book](https://book.anchor-lang.com/) - learn about Solana features.
-- [Rust Anchor Documentation](https://docs.rs/anchor-lang/latest/anchor_lang/) - learn about Solana features.
-- [Material-UI Getting Started](https://mui.com/material-ui/getting-started/overview/) - learn about Material-UI features.
-- [TailwindCSS Documentation](https://tailwindcss.com/docs/guides/nextjs) - learn about TailwindCSS features.

-You can check out [the Cynova GitHub organization](https://github.com/cynova-enterprise) - your feedback and contributions are welcome!

-## Join our Discord

-For any questions, suggestions, join our discord at [https://discord.gg/cynova-enterprise](https://discord.gg/cynova-enterprise).